michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 20. And he cried unto the Lord, and said, O Lord my God, hast thou also brought evil upon the widow with whom I sojourn, by slaying her son?

-21. And he stretched himself upon the child three times, and cried unto the Lord, and said, O Lord my God, I pray thee, let this child’s soul come into him again.stretched: Heb. measuredinto…: Heb. into his inward parts
+21. And he stretched himself upon the child three times, and cried unto the Lord, and said, O Lord my God, I pray thee, let this child’s soul come into him again.

 22. And the Lord heard the voice of Elijah; and the soul of the child came into him again, and he revived.